dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 In adherence to this approach, the ensuing artifacts are generated:

 - Documentation for the code, structured around doxy comments.
-- Installation packages for the latest versions of Windows, Mac, and Linux.
+- Installation packages for the latest versions of **Windows, Mac, and Linux**.

 # References
 | # | Name                 | Source           | Release date           |  Author                 | Description |